Passenger Rules & Policies

 - For your safety, do not stand in the ramp area or in front of the yellow line by the farebox

-- If utilizing a manual or battery-operated wheelchair, the driver will not be expected to assist you in the movement of your wheelchair by pushing you up or down the bus ramp
+- If utilizing a battery-operated wheelchair, the driver will not be expected to assist you in the movement of your wheelchair by pushing you up or down the bus ramp

 - If you have to stand, please hold on to the handrails and seat backs